Burgundy to Belgium

 It was a long gentle roll down the valley to Châtel Censoir where we re-met the V51.
 We chose to eschew the boulangerie and shops there, to keep heading down the canal.
 The canal and the river dipped in and out of each other, making it a more interesting canal ride, particularly when the valley sides turned to cliffs.
 We even had a brief stop to fossick for fossils at an old quarry, just before the sharp bend in the river at Mailly le Chateau.
 There we did something we would never have done on our old bikes.
 We chose to climb the steep hill to the town, where we had hoped to find a cafe for lunch.

 We didn’t find a cafe, but we did find the view point, heading past two women happily drinking wine at a table outside their house on the corner (Bonjour!), and again, having clocked the view on the ride out (Rebonjour!).
-No cafe, but we did find the final stages of the Saturday marché at the church, and scored Gallettes au Saumon, which we munched on on a bench under a tree having a nice converstation with the Gallette lady and her husband, and their daughter, and their dog.
+No cafe, but we did find the final stages of the Saturday marché at the church, and scored Gallettes au Saumon, which we munched on on a bench under a tree having a nice conversation with the Gallette lady and her husband, and their daughter, and their dog.
 Before leaving town, we decided we needed to head back to the view point to take a better look at the chateau (Rebonjour to our drinking ladies).
-It was behind a locked gqte (seemingly turned into apartments - looked like a nice place), and back out again (Au revoir!).
+It was behind a locked gate (seemingly turned into apartments - looked like a nice place), and back out again (Au revoir!).

 Back down the hill and onto the canal/river trail all the way into Auxerre, where we tackled the escape-room-esque challenge of finding our way into our airbnb.
 We had booked two nights in Auxerre to wait out the rain, which didn’t really eventuate.
 Our neighbourhood in Auxerre was quiet and pleasant, but the deserted streets of Auxerre on a Sunday, even accounting for the wine festival along the river, didn’t grab us.
 Our mood wasn’t helped by a complete lack of internet access on the first night, when both our phones went on the blink in our internet-less house.
 It was time for us to pull ourselves together and get back on the trail.